dptools/dpdash/README-PNL.md

 Launch a DPdash instance as follows:

-    singularity run -B ${state}:/data -B ${data}:/project_data ${DPDASH_IMG} /sw/apps/dpdash/singularity/run.sh
+    cd dpdash/singularity
+    ./start.sh

-Alternatively, you can shell into the container and then execute further commands.
+Alternatively, you can shell into the container using the `-s` option and then execute further commands.
 In fact, this would be the recommended method for working with the image.

-    singularity shell -B ${state}:/data -B ${data}:/project_data ${DPDASH_IMG}
+    cd dpdash/singularity
+    ./start.sh -s

     Singularity> cd /sw/apps/dpdash/singularity/
     Singularity> ./run.sh

-At these point, you can even exit from the Singularity shell and yet your DPdash instance would be running.
+At this point, you can even exit from the Singularity shell and yet your DPdash instance would be running.

 ### Import